What We Do:

 - 974-HELP (4357)

-- 974-HELP is a 24hr/7day a week number that students, faculty, staff, and parents can call if they have a concern about or are worried about the safety and well-being of a student.
+- 974-HELP is a 24hr/7day a week number that serves to support students in crisis and as a referral resource for students, faculty, staff, and parents who have a concern about the safety and well-being of a student.

-- 974-HELP is housed in the Center for Health Education & Wellness (CHEW), which is located in the Student Health Building 1800 Volunteer Blvd, Suite 201.
+- 974-HELP is housed in the Center for Health Education & Wellness, which is located across from The Rock in the Student Health Building (1800 Volunteer Blvd, Suite 201).

 - Case Management Team